jensbambauer/seriale/site/content/program-neu.md

                       datetime: 2026-06-14
                       time: 10:00 | 10am
                       type: networking
                       details: "The DIMA Digital Market brings together a diverse range of exhibitors presenting their companies, festivals, projects, and organizations.
 Through a dedicated booking system, participants can schedule one-on-one meetings, creating targeted opportunities to connect directly with industry professionals.
 The Business Meetings are designed to foster exchange across the international series landscape and adjacent creative industries.
 Alongside series creators and producers, participants include professionals from fields such as marketing, sound and music, design, social media, and digital content production, as well as companies and organizations seeking collaborations in storytelling, branded content, or audiovisual communication.
 The market creates a dynamic interface between creative talent and potential partners, both from Germany and abroad.
 Meeting slots can be booked via the Seriale website.
 A limited number of appointments will also be available for spontaneous registration during the festival and on the market day.
 Interested exhibitors can apply for a market stand by sending an email to pro@die-seriale.de.
 Participating companies and institutions are welcome to bring presentation materials such as roll-ups, posters, or flyers.
-Setup is possible from 30 minutes before the event begins."
+Setup is possible from 30 minutes before the event begins.<br/><br/>by registration only"
               - partial: text-plain
                 headline: Workshop
                 data: